Interim remedies

 Procedure

 The process is intended to be swift.
-Ex parte decisions are normally rendered within a few days.
+Ex parte decisions are normally issued within a few days.
 If a hearing is convened, it may take longer, primarily depending on the court's schedule and the parties' availability.

 Avoidance and discharge of the interim remedy and to the right of appeal